Spectral gap of scl in graphs of groups and $3$-manifolds: Scl of hyperbolic elements

 \begin{thm} Let $G$ be a graph of groups and let $g \in G$ be a hyperbolic element.
 If every edge group lies left relatively convex in its corresponding vertex groups then there is an explicit homogeneous quasimorphism $\phi \col G \to \R$ such that $\phi(g) \geq 1$ and $D(\phi) \leq 1$. \end{thm}

-We will first prove this result for amalgamated free products and HNN extensions.
+We will reduce it to proving the result for amalgamated free products and HNN extensions.
 The first case has been done in \cite[Theorem 6.3]{Heuer}.
-In both cases we will construct a letter-quasimorphism (see Definition \ref{defn:letter quasimorphism}) $\Phi \col G \to \Acl$ and use Theorem \ref{thm:letter quasimorphisms}.
+In both cases we construct a so-called \emph{letter-quasimorphism} (see Definition \ref{defn:letter quasimorphism} below) and apply Theorem \ref{thm:letter quasimorphisms} below to produce the desired quasimorphism.

+Roughly speaking, a \emph{letter-quasimorphisms} is a map $\Phi \col G \to \Acl$ which has at most one letter ``as a defect'', where $\Acl$ is the set of alternating (possibly empty) words in $F(\{ \att, \btt \})$.